model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 Demonstrating that one program is an optimization of another requires proving two things: that the programs are equivalent and that the optimized version performs better.
 Although proving the performance improvement is challenging, we can at least verify the equivalence of the two implementations using Kani.
 We put the implementation we wrote and the implementation ChatGPT generated together and wrote a harness function for checking the equivalence of two the implementation of `lowest_unset_bit`.
-In the harness function, we let the input `x` be any `u32` integer, run both implementations on `x`, and check that the outputs return by them are the same.
+In the harness function, we let the input `x` be any `u32` integer, call both implementations on `x`, and check that the outputs returned by them are the same.

 ``` rust
 // Original implementation.